undergrad-partner-school

 Campus Life

 It is not all about learning and grades at St. John's College, Santa Fe: campus life is a crucial component of your educational experience.
-Find out some info about social life at St. John's College, Santa Fe.
+Find out some details about campus life at St. John's College, Santa Fe.

 Student Organizations

 This school has 35 open-membership student organizations you can participate in.
-The student organization that has the biggest membership is Faith Based Clubs, followed by The Tumbleweed (Zine) and Ski Club.
-Other popular organizations at St. John's College, Santa Fe are Prometheus Club and Chyrostomos (Theatre).
+The most popular student organization is Faith Based Clubs, followed by The Tumbleweed (Zine) and Ski Club.
+Other popular organizations among the students at St. John's College, Santa Fe are Prometheus Club and Chyrostomos (Theatre).

 For students with a talent for acting, there is a drama club.
-For individuals with an interest in media and communication, St. John's College, Santa Fe publishes its own newspaper and has its own radio station.
+Interested in media and communication?
+St. John's College, Santa Fe publishes its own newspaper and has its own radio station.

 Student Services

-St. John's College, Santa Fe offers a number of services important for a comfortable and safe life on campus.
+At St. John's College, Santa Fe, there are many amenities required for a comfortable and safe life on campus.

 There are emergency phone and alarm devices available around the clock.
-There are electronically operated dormitory entrances.
-The late-night transport/escort service is available.
+The dormitory entrances are electronically operated.
+Theer is a nighttime transportation/escort service.

-There is a medical clinic with personal/psychological counseling.
-All in all, campus life at St. John's College, Santa Fe is rich and vibrant and provides everything most students need.
+This school has a health clinic with personal/psychological counseling.
+All in all, campus life at St. John's College, Santa Fe is rich and vibrant and provides all you need for a comfortable stay.

 Career Services